jkeohan/fewd88_class_repo/week4/homework/readme.md

-Homework
+Homework for Week 4

-1. Final Project: proposal and wireframes
-2. GA Dash - special attention to projects 3 - 5
+1. Color Theme Switcher
-3. Complete any unfinished HW
+2. Complete any unfinished HW